Helix Semiconductors: Tronium PSSoC

 Muxcapacitor technology is used on the company's Tronium brand of Power Supply System on a Chip (PSSoC), to manage power and reduce energy consumption for electronic devices.
 The Tronium PSSoC includes a dial-a-voltage feature which allows the chip to be programmed for a range of outputs from 1.8 to 48 volts, eliminating the need for additional country-specific power supplies.
 It also includes primary side regulation technology that eliminates the need for the opto-couplers which are traditionally required to maintain constant voltage and transfer electrical signals in the presence of high voltages.
 This reduces part count, allowing cost and size reductions of electrical equipment.
 The company sells a transformer-free Tronium variation called pwIoT (p-watt) designed for Internet of Things-type connected devices, which are often required to be compact to support a particular application.
 It takes AC line voltage and reduces it to the level of voltage the sensor requires.
 Products designed to work with minimal standby power requirements conserve energy and help solve the problem of vampire power drain, so-called because it drains while a machine or device is inactive.
 The pwIoT can be controlled remotely and wirelessly.

 Inverter Supply System on a Chip

 In June 2016, the company announced it was working in London on the reverse of the power supply process, with the Inverter Supply System on a Chip (ISSoC).
 While the core Tronium technology is designed to reduce energy consumption with high to low voltage power converters, the company began exploring the feasibility of designing an inverter to take low voltage DC, which typically comes from renewable energy sources, and boost it to high voltage AC.
 A so-called micro-inverter would help countries meet the EU's renewable energy application requirements.

-Awards and recognition

-In 2015, while still operating as Semitrex, the company received the 2015 Frost & Sullivan “New Product Innovation for Powering the Internet of Things” Award.
-Their technology was also recognized at APEC 2016 (Applied Power Electronics Conference) as one of the “Top Ten Must-Have Innovations”.